 - Collaboration among artists, organizations, and their constituents can generate a productive exchange of ideas and bring the arts to new audiences.

-The Creative Work Fund is a program of the Walter and Elise Haas Fund, also generously supported by The William and Flora Hewlett Foundation.
-For a detailed program description and application information, please see its website at creativeworkfund.org.
+The Creative Work Fund is a program of the Walter & Elise Haas Fund, also generously supported by The William and Flora Hewlett Foundation.
+For a detailed program description and application information, please visit creativeworkfund.org.